Turncloak-Exile/TowerFall/README.md

 Think of it this way:

-Available Optionss:
+Loading Available Options:

+1)You access King through booting Towerfall
-1)You access Exier Through King
+2)You access Exier Through King
-2)You access Archers through Exier
+3)You access Archers through Exier
-3)You access Jarvis throu Archers
+4)You access Jarvis throu Archers

-4)Kinda like a relay..
+If you find this hard to get your head around.
+Don't worry, we've made TowerFall as simple and quick as possible, by using multiple choice questions to get to where you need as fast as possible.

-Why, you ask?
+Why do it like this? you ask?

-We feel It should be a challenge to access some of the tools included in this operating system.
+Here at Exier, we feel It should be a challenge to use some of the tools included in this operating system.
+As with great power comes great responsibility.

-"We feel the people who don't see how far the rabbit hole goes, shouldn't play with some of the tools included in this operating system." - Turncloak-Exile.com
+"We feel the people who don't want to jump down the rabbit hole, shouldn't use this operating system." - Ancient Exile Turncloak-Exile.com